-• The Loop Track offers a 20-30 minute accessible walk through lush native bush, complete with lookout views of Wainui Beach.
+- The Loop Track provides a 20-30 minute walk suitable for all ages, winding through lush bush with breathtaking views of Wainui Beach.

 Location and Access